 This article and video demonstrate what a frost protector valve does and how to reset it.

-Your Benimar motorhome has a frost protector valve which will dump water from the pipes in below zero temperature.
+Your Benimar motorhome has a frost protector valve which will dump water from the pipes in below three degrees celcius temperature.

-When your Truma heating systems detects a minus temperature, which could result from being parked up in extremely cold conditions such as snow or a heavy frost, the Frost Protector Valve will open and dump the water from your pipes onto the ground.
+When your Truma heating systems detects this temperature, which could result from being parked up in extremely cold conditions such as snow or a heavy frost, the Frost Protector Valve will open and dump the water from your pipes onto the ground.

 This is to protect water freezing in your pipes and causing damage.
 You will know this has happened if you see water on the ground under your motorhome and no water is coming out of your taps.